 For the second time in as many years, and what figures to be many more in the future, expectations were exceeded at the Blue-Grey All-American Combine (West Texas Regional).

 Behind the scenes, among the catalysts for the workout’s success was Beau Bagley from the El Paso Sports Commission.
 Safe to say, the community is better off with him around.

-NFL veteran Mark McMillian was the lead instructor.
-One-time professional colleagues Seneca Wallace, Ed Stansbury and Jimmy McClain were also on hand to give back to the game.
+With more than a few NFL veteran instructors in attendance, one-time professionals Seneca Wallace, Ed Stansbury and Jimmy McClain were on hand to give back to the game.

 Adrian Parsons, QB, 2021, Bel Air (TX): The 6-foot-1 and 165-pounder has talked with multiple teams, specifically those a bit far away from home in the Northeast Conference.